 We showed that there is a large difference of abundance estimates for recent years between VPA and SAM (Fig. 1).
 The reason for this is that VPA allows a flexible change in annual selectivity at age, whilst SAM estimates a gradual change in selectivity at age under the assumption of random walk of F at age.
 This difference of model configuration caused lower selectivities for ages 1-3 in VPA than in SAM (Fig. 2), leading to the recent inflation of recruitment estimates in VPA compared to SAM.
-In addition, SAM is less likely to estimate outliers of recruitment than in VPA because of estimating stock-recruitment relationship.
-VPA, which does not have a stock-recruitment relationship internally, tended to (over-)fit to the high values of recruitment indices (fleets 2 and 3) in 2016 and 2018 (Figs. 3-8).
+In addition, SAM is less likely to estimate outliers of recruitment than in VPA because of random-walk recruitment.
+VPA tended to (over-)fit to the high values of recruitment indices (fleets 2 and 3) in 2016 and 2018 (Figs. 3-8).
 By contrast, SAM fitted less to the recruitment indices, but fitted better to a SSB index (fleet 4).
 The difference of model configuration and the data conflict between the recruitment indices and the SSB index caused the large difference of abundance estimates between SAM and VPA in recent years.
-Although a previous simulation study demonstrated the ridge VPA estimated more correctly recent abundances than SAM in a situation with few abundance indices (Okamura et al. 2018), this may not be applicable for chub mackerel because more abundance indices are available.

 The abundance indices from the fleets 7 and 9 exhibited extreme hyperstability in both SAM and VPA (Table 3, Figs. 9-14).
 This is because those index values little change during the short time period when the data are available.
-The hyperstability can be a cause of overfishing because the abundance index is kept at a certain level even the actual abundance declines (Hutchings 1996, Rose and Kulka 1999), and therefore, we should discuss the way to resolve this problem for the benchmark stock assessments.
+The hyperstability can be a cause of overfishing because the abundance index is kept at a certain level even the actual abundance declines (Hutchings 1996, Rose and Kulka 1999), and therefore, we should discuss the way to resolve this problem towards the benchmark stock assessments.
 Estimating the nonlinearity coefficients between abundance and their index like this document is a simple effective way to improve the accuracy of stock sizes under hyperstability or hyperdepletion (Hashimoto et al.2018).
 At the same time, there are strong needs to improve tuning method and to standardize those indices as well as to check meta data of those indices.
-Moreover, these abundance indices elevated the difficulty in model estimation and convergence because of their short timeseries, which could prevent us from completing retrospective analysis.
-There, hence, deems to be some rooms to discuss about the application of those abundance indices to not only the benchmark stock assessment but also the model comparison via operating models.
-Consequently, at the present stage, we can suppose excluding these abundance indices from base-case scenarios but including them in a sensitivity trial as another scenario.

-The scenarios with the highest maturity and weight (C and D) resulted in much higher SSB for recent years among the six scenarios in both SAM and VPA (Fig. 1, middle panels).
-This is because the setting of highest maturity and weight increased SSB (Table 2).
-In SAM, the values of AIC were higher in the scenario C and D and the retrospective biases in SSB and F were higher than the other scenarios (Table 4, Figs. 15-20).
-In VPA, the retrospective bias in SSB was also higher than the other scenarios (Table 4, Figs. 21-26).
-As the rates of maturity and growth certainly decreased along with the recent increase in stock size (Kamimura et al. 2021; Manabe et al. 2021), the retrospective analyses provide supportive evidence of the recent decline in weight- and maturity-at-age.
-Therefore, it may better to prioritize the other scenarios than the scenarios of highest weight and maturity when evaluating model performance by operating models.
 The two settings of M had little impact on absolute values of abundances and exploitation rates (Fig. 1), but relatively large influences on %SPR and F relative to F0.1 from the past to latest years (Fig. 28, top and middle panels): the scenarios with age-specific M had larger fishing impacts than the scenarios with age-common M. By contrast, F relative to Fmsy were greatly affected by the difference of maturity and weight in recent years rather than by the difference of M (Fig. 28, bottom panels).
-This suggests that the uncertainties of maturity and weight will be problematic.
+These biological parameters and data (M, maturity, and weight) will be important for assessing stock status relative to biological reference points.